8 Trends that make the most of your trade show budget.

 Yet with a number of trade shows on the roster and a host of KPIs tied to show performance, it’s important to be strategic with trade show budgets.
-Here’s a closer look at eight trends and strategies marketers and event planners are using to make the most of their budgets in 2024.
+Here’s a closer look at eight trends and strategies marketers and event planners are using to make the most of their budgets.

 In a sea of prospective buyers and brands competing for their attention, invest in a booth design and creative elements that demand attention and drive engagement.
 Bold colors, an open and inviting design, dynamic digital content, and creative that your prospects can’t look away from without stopping help you maximize the return on your investment.